History of El Salvador in Timeline

 In 2001, the United States dollar replaced the colón as the currency of El Salvador.

-As of 2004, there were approximately 3.2 million Salvadorans living outside El Salvador.
+As of 2004, approximately 3.2 million Salvadorans were living outside of El Salvador, with the United States being the primary destination for economic migrants.

-Until 2004, Salvadorans favored the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election.
+Until 2004, Salvadorans favoured the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election until 2009.

 October 2005: Santa Ana Volcano Eruption